seishun/SteamPP/README.md

 * Debian/Ubuntu: Install `libssl-dev`.
 * Windows: Install [OpenSSL for Windows](http://slproweb.com/products/Win32OpenSSL.html) into the default installation path.
 "Light" versions will probably not work.
-* MinGW: If you are building steampurple, get the [static libraries](http://www.wittfella.com/openssl) as well.
+* MinGW: If you are building steampurple, get the [static libraries](http://www.wittfella.com/openssl) instead.
 Extract the files under the `openssl-1.0.1c_static_w32_mingw` directory into your MinGW directory.

 ### zlib